Main illustration: Jean Wei

 This shouldn’t have come as a surprise.
-Our guide for speaking with customers was five years old, and 15 points long – it was written to be comprehensive rather than memorable.
+Our existing guide for speaking with customers was five years old, and 15 points long – it was written to be comprehensive rather than memorable.
 Furthermore, it captured what the Support team at the time already knew about how they spoke to customers.
 No one was referring to it, because they had already internalized its most essential principles.

 However, this presents a challenge: besides simple truisms like “be friendly” or “be nice,” it’s hard to standardize tone across a support team.
-This is where a customer support framework comes in: the proper framework will give your support reps a clear idea of the tone of voice they should take, and will communicate this in an intuitive, insightful, and unique manner.
+This is where a customer support tone of voice framework comes in: the proper framework will give your support reps a clear idea of the tone of voice they should take, and will communicate this in an intuitive, insightful, and unique manner.

 Teaching tone of voice

-- Proud – In our mission to make internet business personal, we often make bold decisions about which features to build.
+- Proud: In our mission to make internet business personal, we often make bold decisions about which features to build.
 We own this mission and its impact unapologetically.

-- Responsible – If a bad feature or bug ships and a customer is disappointed or frustrated, it’s on us.
+- Responsible: If a bad feature or bug ships and a customer is disappointed or frustrated, it’s on us.
 We don’t blame the engineers, or attempt to come up with excuses.
 We take ownership of our mistakes, and move forward while trying to manage customer expectations.

-- Empathetic – We acknowledge, and aim to truly understand how our customers feel and handle each conversation accordingly.
+- Empathetic: We acknowledge, and aim to truly understand how our customers feel and handle each conversation accordingly.
 We match their tone of voice, and the situation wherever we can.

-- Concise – No matter how much fun you can have with your customers, never forget they contacted you for a reason.
+- Concise: No matter how much fun you can have with your customers, never forget they contacted you for a reason.
 Our job is to fully understand their needs and resolve them as quickly as possible.
 Also keep the medium in mind here – with a Messenger window, your answers will usually be read in a compact space.

-- Human – With Resolution Bot and other automations handling your customers’ simpler questions, you’re left with all the conversations where a human approach is the best one.
+- Human: With Resolution Bot and other automations handling your customers’ simpler questions, you’re left with all the conversations where a human approach is the best one.
 Take this opportunity to really connect with your customers, and if you wouldn’t say the words in a “normal” spoken interaction, don’t say them during a customer interaction.

-Practice your customer service tone
+Practice your customer support tone

 “PREACH is a powerful enforcer of our culture and standards when supporting customers”

 Lastly, PREACH not only acts as a guideline for our tone of voice, but also as a powerful enforcer of our culture and standards when delivering a high quality customer experience.
-We’re proud of the product and we keep our conversations personal, whether it be with customers or teammates.
+We’re proud of the product we make and we keep our conversations personal, whether it be with customers or teammates.
 This can have a lasting impact on new team members as they get settled at Intercom.
 It shows what we value, and the standards that we hold.

 At the end of the day, it boils down to practicing what we PREACH.